 “My race?” answers the student.
 “I belong to the human race.”

-The arrests and protests continued throughout the summer, and soon had the support of the local neighborhood,
+The arrests continued throughout the summer, and soon the protests had the support of the local neighborhood,

 According to the National Park Service, the demonstrators had a picket anthem, sung to the tune of “I’ve Been Working on the Railroad.”
 It’s easy to imagine protesters singing along: